mkitzan/bare-metal-embedded/README.md

     Debugger:    OpenOCD 0.10.0 (http://openocd.org/getting-openocd/)

-"build.bat" runs a script to compile, link, and load a program to the board.
+"build.bat" runs a script to compile, link, and flash a program to the board.
 Script must be located in the project's directory to correctly operate.